majia67/interactive-geo-remesh/README.md

 1. Features extraction
 1. Control map design
 1. Control map sampling and preview
-1. Mesh creation through Delaunay triangulation
+1. Mesh creation through Delaunay triangulation (with optimization option)
 1. Reproject 2D mesh into 3D

 Currently, the input of this pipeline must be a mesh patch with genus-0 and a open boundary.
 The output of this pipeline is a new mesh which has the desired properties (e.g., uniform).